Learn how to configure Managed OS for your supervised iPhone, iPad, and Apple TV fleet

 - If you select Manually Enforce Minimum Version—which we recommend if it's the first time you're managing OS updates for your devices—you will see the Minimum Version option to select an OS version to check for before Kandji enforces an update.

 - Select an Enforcement deadline.
 This is the date by which the minimum OS version must be met or else an update will be enforced.
-Updates will be cached on user devices five days prior to the enforcement deadline.
+Updates will be cached on user devices as soon as they are made available in Kandji.

 - Select an Enforcement Time Zone to determine when to enforce the update.